 When thinking of the word “romantic” one might think of a movie that surrounds a couple in love.
-This is not the case when we refer to the period in history when artists, particularly opera composers, began to produce music that expressed their deepest feelings.
+This is not the case when we refer to the period in history when artists, particularly opera composers, began to produce music that expressed their deepest feelings – the Romantic era.
 Self-awareness became the new way to create.

 Of course, there would be no operas without composers so we thought we would pay tribute to the people who generated the songs and stories of this particular artistic period.
-Here we go with a list of some famous opera composers hailing from the Romantic Era.
+Here we go with a list of some of the famous Romantic opera composers.

 This opera composer who emerged in the Romantic Period was born in 1813 in a small town in Northern Italy.
 His family had little finances so, with the help of a friend, Verdi was able to study music.
 It was apparent to his parents that his talent lied in music by the age of seven.
 At eight was already paid to play the organ.